Maurizio Gucci was gunned down on orders of his embittered ex-wife Patrizia Reggiani on the steps of his Milan office on March 27, 1995.

 His marriage floundered even further when Gucci rekindled his relationship with Paola Franchi.
 She was an old flame from the party circuit he frequented in his youth and didn’t challenge his business decisions as Reggiani did.
 In 1985, he walked out on his wife entirely, leaving on a business trip he never returned from.

 Gucci began living with Franchi.
 He even managed to have Bahrain-based banking firm Investcorp buy all of his relatives’ shares for $135 million by June 1988.
 The following year, he was made chairman of Gucci.
-Unfortunately, he ran the company’s finances into the ground and leave them in the red from 1991 to 1993.
+Unfortunately, he ran the company’s finances into the ground and left them in the red from 1991 to 1993.

 In 1993, he sold his remaining stock for $120 million to Investcorp and lost his reins over the family dynasty entirely.
 While his divorce was finalized the following year and Reggiani would receive an annual $1 million alimony, she was desperate not to be replaced by a younger woman.